csparks113/Morse-Code-App/docs/android-dev-client-testing.md

 - Removed the runtime guard that disabled New Architecture, preloaded `libreactnative.so` before ReactHost spin-up, and captured new logcat traces.
 Despite these changes the bridgeless runtime still aborts, logging repeated `SoLoaderDSONotFoundError: couldn't find DSO to load: libreact_featureflagsjni.so` (`latest-logcat.txt`).
 - Experimented with exporting standalone `libreact_featureflagsjni.so`/`libreact_newarchdefaults.so` from the ReactAndroid CMake build.
 Converting the object targets into shared libraries triggered cascading link failures (missing Hermes/fbjni symbols, unresolved ReactNative references), so the changes were rolled back.

-### Current Blocker
+### Historical Blocker (Resolved)

-- Bridgeless startup continues to crash because `SoLoader.loadLibrary("react_featureflagsjni")` fails even when `libreactnative.so` is present.
-The app returns to the splash screen immediately after logging the `SoLoaderDSONotFoundError`.

-### Next Actions

-1. Investigate SoLoader's merged library mapping (`OpenSourceMergedSoMapping`) to ensure `react_featureflagsjni` and `react_newarchdefaults` resolve to `libreactnative` before ReactNativeFeatureFlags initializes.
-2. If SoLoader cannot map the merged symbols, derive standalone shared libraries from the ReactAndroid sources without breaking the existing `libreactnative` link (e.g., share object libraries or add thin wrapper targets).
-3. Once `SoLoader` can load the feature flag libraries, rebuild (`gradlew.bat app:assembleDebug`) and reinstall the dev client to validate bridgeless startup and the Nitro audio path end-to-end.
+- (2025-10-05) Resolved the earlier `SoLoader.loadLibrary("react_featureflagsjni")` failure by initializing SoLoader with `OpenSourceMergedSoMapping` and adopting the upstream React Native CMake template.
+The historical notes that follow are retained for context only.

-### Pending After Toolchain Install
+### Toolchain Notes

-- Prefab duplicate is resolved—`com.facebook.react:react-native` now resolves to the composite source build, so only the locally built prefab should be consumed.
+- Prefab duplication is resolved: `com.facebook.react:react-native` now resolves to the composite source build, so only the locally built prefab is consumed.
-- Hermes/DIA environment is healthy when Gradle is invoked from the Visual Studio developer prompt.
+- Hermes/DIA environment stays healthy when Gradle runs inside the Visual Studio Developer Prompt.
-- Dev client remains blocked on `SoLoaderDSONotFoundError` until we provide loadable `react_featureflagsjni` / `react_newarchdefaults` shared libraries.
+- Always start Metro (and `adb reverse tcp:8081 tcp:8081` on Android) before launching the dev client to avoid `Unable to load script` during bridgeless startup.

 ## Follow-up Session (2025-10-05 Late Night)

 - Updated `MainApplication` to initialize SoLoader with `OpenSourceMergedSoMapping` and removed the direct `DefaultNewArchitectureEntryPoint.load()` call so we do not double-override feature flags.
 Missing libs now map into `libreactnative.so`.